TassGab/ProgThermostat/Example/Example-ProgTherm/README.md

-Example with improved class
-class ProgTherm for status and some functions
+Example of library use and initial functionalities